 Penalties (re. social media especially): Initially I am allowing students to bring their laptops and cell phones to class, as there will be times when students are called upon to look for material beyond the assigned readings online during class.
 However, students found using their devices for purposes beyond what is called for in class will be docked 20 points for each instance.
 Should this problem become prevalent throughout the semester an individual or ALL students' right to bring laptops, cell phones, etc., will be revoked for the semester.
 Students may NEVER text during class.
-Violators will be kicked out of class for the day and lose 5 points on their second offense and every subsequent offense.
+Violators will be kicked out of class for the day and lose 20 points on each subsequent offense.
 In the event that your cell phone rings in class, I can either answer it and/or you can answer it and leave with it.
 If my cell phone rings in class, a student will get to answer it.
 There will be some special times in which I will allow students to have their cell phones on in class.
 I will often let you know at the start of class when this is the case.
-The determination about what counts as directly and not directly related to course work will be made solely by myself and the teaching assistant and is not up for debate with the student(s).
+The determination about what counts as directly and not directly related to course work will be made solely by myself and the teaching assistant.
 Students having problems with this issue should not just consider but also actually drop this course immediately.